ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Result Injection.md

 - Remark: Transforming state through procedures

-Up until now procedures have been discussed as being isolated units of work, albeit with scheduling thanks to dependencies.
-In practice, this has rather limiting, and if a procedure has a dependency, then likely the result of that work is needed for the waiting procedure.
+Up until now procedures have been discussed as isolated units of work, albeit with scheduling thanks to dependencies.
+In practice, this is rather limiting.
+If a procedure has a dependency, then it's likely the result of the dependency is needed for the waiting procedure.

 In software engineering this is known as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), but we wish to avoid this term to avoid confusion the operational dependencies.